-Atlanta is bubbling over with new restaurants and areas to explore, but one of the hottest spots, Inman Park, isn’t new at all.
+Atlanta always has new restaurants and areas to explore, but one of its hottest neighborhoods, Inman Park, isn’t new at all.
 In fact, Inman Park has been around since the 1880’s—it was Atlanta’s first planned suburb with a streetcar shuttling commuters to downtown a few miles to the west.

-Walk down any of these streets—hint: Sinclair Avenue and Elizabeth Street are also particularly charming—and you’ll be captivated by the sweet, colorful Victorian homes, many of them converted into apartments... after the flight to other suburbs, and the wild beauty of the gardens with wildflowers and hydrangeas in the summertime.
-If you look hard enough, you may find the hidden parks tucked away in the neighborhood, like Springvale Park.
+Walk down any of these streets—hint: Sinclair Avenue and Elizabeth Street are particularly charming—and you’ll be captivated by the colorful Victorian homes, many of them converted into apartments after the flight to other suburbs, and the beauty of well-manicured lawns and gardens.
+If you look hard enough, you may find the neighborhood's hidden green spaces, like Springvale Park.

 While a streetcar no longer comes to Inman Park, it is accessible via the city's transit system, MARTA.
-The Inman Park MARTA station is located on DeKalb Avenue, less than a mile away from Krog Street Market, the neighborhood's popular food hall.
+The Inman Park-Reynoldstown Transit Station is located on DeKalb Avenue, less than a mile east of Krog Street Market, the neighborhood's popular food hall.
 Convenient, since the Inman Park Festival rolls around each spring, bringing with it local artists and food purveyors – but limited parking.

-Here’s where to eat, drink and play in Inman Park:Continue to 2 of 6 below.
+Here’s where to eat, drink and play in Inman Park.

 Where to Eat: Inman Park Restaurants

 Whether your taste buds like international fare or crave dishes of a more domestic nature, Inman Park has something for everyone.
-Head over to Krog Street Market (KSM) and hit up one (or several) of the eclectic dining stalls.
-Open since 2014, KSM is a new-fashioned dining hall, with 11 stalls and five restaurants to choose from.
-Popular go-to’s include modern Middle Eastern delight Yalla, the healthy salad and grain-bowl centric Recess and Szechuan noodle and stir-fry spot Gu's Dumplings and Fred’s Meat and Bread.
-For a full service experience, visit Superica, restaurateur Ford Fry’s wildly popular Tex-Mex spot, or the Cockentrice, a meat-centric restaurant opened by the folks behind the Spotted Trotter, the resident butcher.
+Head to Krog Street Market (KSM), a new-fashioned dining hall, which has over a dozen food stalls, including modern Middle Eastern delight Yalla, the healthy salad and grain-bowl centric Recess and Szechuan noodle and stir-fry spot Gu's Dumplings.
+For a full service experience, visit Superica, restaurateur Ford Fry’s wildly popular Tex-Mex spot, or Bar Mercado for Spanish tapas.

 Where to Get a Sweet Fix

-Time slows down at Julianna’s Crepes, a charming sweet spot tucked into a residential part of Inman Park, but not too far from the main attractions (read: walking distance).
-The cavernous atmosphere is cozy and quaint – especially inviting during the cooler months.
-There are savory crepes on the menu, but the sweet ones are where it’s at.
-With delicious options like the “Cherry Bomb crepe” (pickled sour cherries, vanilla curd, Oreo crust and vanilla curd), the “Ace” (marshmallows, peanut butter and chocolate graham crackers) and the “French Whip” (chestnut puree and whipped cream) you can’t go wrong.Continue to 6 of 6 below.
+Time slows down at Julianna’s Crepes, a charming sweet spot tucked into a residential part of the neighborhood.
+Try the “Cherry Bomb crepe” (pickled sour cherries, vanilla curd, Oreo crust and vanilla curd), the “Ace” (marshmallows, peanut butter and chocolate graham crackers) or the “French Whip” (chestnut puree and whipped cream).

 Where to Get Your Sweat On